loader image

 Blog

-1. For my organization/team
+• For your organization/team

-3. For me personally outside of work
+• For yourself personally outside of work

 Write the letter with the end of year in mind.
 What do you wish/hope for yourself, in each of those areas?
-Get as specific as possible.
-Here are some questions to consider:
+Be as specific as possible.

 • What did you do or accomplish in these areas?
 (This doesn’t necessarily mean you must have the item completed by year’s end.)

-• How do you feel—Emotionally, Physically, Mentally?
+• How do you feel—emotionally, physically, mentally?

 • Did you learn something new?
 Visit a new place?